phalcon/documentation/docs/translate.md

 ## Exceptions

 Any exception thrown in the Translate component will be of type [Phalcon\Translate\Exception][exception].
 You can use this exception to selectively catch exceptions thrown only from this component.

 ### Granular Exceptions

-As of 5.14 the component raises granular subclasses of `Phalcon\Translate\Exception` so callers can catch a specific failure mode.
+The component raises granular subclasses of `Phalcon\Translate\Exception` so callers can catch a specific failure mode.
 Existing `catch (Phalcon\Translate\Exception $e)` blocks continue to work unchanged.

 | Class                                                    | Parent                        | Thrown when                                                                      |
 |----------------------------------------------------------|-------------------------------|----------------------------------------------------------------------------------|